Chola government: Bureaucracy

-One of the important such officers were the Revenue officials responsible for the receipts and expenditures of the government.
+One of the important such officers was the Revenue officials responsible for the receipts and expenditures of the government.

 Administrative divisions

 Every village was a self-governing unit.
-A number of such villages constituted a Korram (கொற்றம்) or nadu (நாடு) or Kottam (கோட்டம்) in different parts of the country.
+Several such villages constituted a Korram (கொற்றம்) or nadu (நாடு) or Kottam (கோட்டம்) in different parts of the country.
 Taniyur (தனியூர்) was a large village big enough to be a Kurram by itself.
-A number of Kurrams constituted a Valanadu (வளநாடு).
+Several Kurrams constituted a Valanadu (வளநாடு).
 Several Valanadus made up one Mandalam, a province.
-At the height of the Chola empire there were eight or nine of these provinces including Sri Lanka.These divisions and names underwent constant changes throughout the Chola period.
+At the height of the Chola empire, there were eight or nine of these provinces including Sri Lanka.
+These divisions and names underwent constant changes throughout the Chola period.

-An inscription of the eighth century CE at Uttaramerur temple describes the constitution of the local council, eligibility and disqualifications for the candidates, the method selection, their duties and delimits their power.
+An inscription of the eighth century CE at Uttaramerur temple describes the constitution of the local council, eligibility and disqualifications for the candidates, the method of selection, their duties and delimits their power.
 It appears that the administration of a common village Ur(ஊர்) or Oor was different from that of a village given to Brahmins.